This topic describes terms used in ApsaraMQ for RocketMQ to help you better understand and use the service.

 message queue

 Also known as topic partition.
 A topic partition is a physical partition.
 A topic can contain one or more queues.
 When you create a topic, the system automatically assigns the queues.
-You cannot specify custom values for queues.
+You cannot change the number of queues in a topic.

 clustering consumption

-The system evenly distributes messages in a topic to consumers in a consumer group.
-For example, a topic contains nine messages and a consumer group contains three consumers.
-In clustering consumption mode, each consumer consumes three messages.
+In clustering consumption mode, the system evenly distributes messages in a topic to consumers in a consumer group.
+For example, a topic contains nine messages, and a consumer group contains three consumers.
+In this mode, each consumer consumes three messages.
 For more information, see Clustering consumption and broadcasting consumption.

 broadcasting consumption

-Each consumer in a consumer group consumes each message in a topic to which the consumer group subscribes.
-For example, a topic contains nine messages and a consumer group contains three consumers.
-In broadcasting consumption mode, each consumer consumes nine messages.
+In broadcasting consumption mode, each consumer in a consumer group consumes each message in a topic to which the consumer group subscribes.
+For example, a topic contains nine messages, and a consumer group contains three consumers.
+In this mode, each consumer consumes nine messages.
 For more information, see Clustering consumption and broadcasting consumption.

 scheduled message